its-peggy/HabitTrack/README.md

    * GET: show progress for each day on a selected habit
 * Address management screen
    * POST: create new addresses/locations of interest

-- [Create basic snippets for each Parse network request]
-- [OPTIONAL: List endpoints if using existing API such as Yelp]

-## Further Documentation

-* Added page and section headers to home RecyclerView by implementing multiple View types, dynamic getItemCount, etc.
-* Faciliated querying with pointers, HashMap, and reduced querying with custom comparators.
-* BroadcastReceivers and AlarmManager to create time and location reminders